harishramesh98/boomDocs/README.md

 ### Troubleshooting

-If you get an error, try removing the runOutput.
+If you get an error, try removing the runOutput with

 ```
 lsof +D /runOutput